SLRAM/FlockApp/README.md

 ## Features
 * The user will be able to create an account and post events.

-* The user can post two types of events.
-Stationary event posts require a general location, a description, event time, tracking time frame, attendees, and tasks.
+* The user can post two types of events:
+  * Stationary events
+  * On the fly events

+* Stationary events:
-* On the fly events posts require a general location, event time, tracking time frame, and attendees.
+  * Require a general location, a description, event time, tracking time frame, attendees, and tasks

-* Stationary events will provide attendees the opportunity to assign themselves a task and view a map of the events radius and other attendees locations.
+  * Provide attendees the opportunity to assign themselves a task and view a map of the events radius and other attendees locations.

+* On the fly events:
+  * Require a general location, event time, tracking time frame, and attendees
-* On the fly events will designate a group leader and the radius will be based on their location or the location of the main cluster.
+  * Designate a group leader and the radius will be based on their location or the location of the main cluster.

 * The user will be notified when an event's tracking period will begin and will be able to opt out of this feature.